dwotherspoon/Ris8080/README.md

 # Ris8080
-An intel 8080 random instruction tool.
+An Intel 8080 random instruction tool, that nobody asked for.